 New Orleans Office of Homeland Security and Emergency Preparedness

 As the coordinating public safety agency for the City of New Orleans, the Office of Homeland Security and Emergency Preparedness (NOHSEP) is responsible for crisis planning, response and recovery for the City of New Orleans.
 It coordinates the activities needed to protect the lives and property of its citizens, from natural to man-made disasters, through “all hazards” emergency planning to increase New Orleans' capacity to prevent, protect against, respond to, and recover from major emergencies.

 One of the office’s main responsibilities is to advise the Mayor, City Council, and public safety agencies on emergency management activities and operations.
 NOHSEP also coordinates the state and federal agencies that respond to city-wide disasters and emergencies.
 This office makes all requests for federal disaster assistance and federal funding subsequent to disaster declarations.

 Southeast Louisiana is one of the most vulnerable regions of the United States, and NOHSEP maintains 24/7 hour watch during all emergencies.
-If an incident escalates involving city-wide coordination, the Mayor, with the Deputy Mayor for Public Safety, activates the city’s state-of-the-art City Emergency Operations Center (CEOC).
+If an incident escalates involving city-wide coordination, the Mayor, with Director of NOHSEP, activates the city’s state-of-the-art City Emergency Operations Center (CEOC).
 At the CEOC, city departments and organizations such as the American Red Cross, the Army Corps of Engineers and the United States Coast Guard coordinate response and recovery.